This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 eksctl create nodegroup -f trn1_nodegroup.yaml

-If you are running a distributed training or inference job, you will need EFA resources.
-Please install the EFA device plugin using instructions at EFA device plugin repository.
+If you plan to run distributed training or inference jobs, install the EFA device plugin following the instructions at the EFA device plugin repository.